 - Newborns, infants and toddlers

 Paediatric osteopathy is the treatment of choice for babies and neonates because of its gentle but highly effective application.
 Since babies’ skeletons are generally softer and more responsive than that of an adult, the gentle techniques used are well-suited to young children.
 The contact can be as light as a simple touch through to a firmer contact and, therefore, it can be adapted and beneficial where other techniques may be overly uncomfortable.

 In babies, the treatment can gently soothe and relax them, making it suitable at all stages of your child’s development.
 During an initial consultation with us, our osteopaths will assess both you and your child, offering detailed advice on any patterns or issues that may be contributing to specific symptoms or difficulties.

 Here at The Westway Clinic, we provide specialist cranial osteopathy to families across Reigate, Redhill, and the surrounding neighbourhoods.
-Our osteopaths can advise on whether a specific issue may benefit from osteopathic intervention or simply outline what you can do to relieve the stress.
+Our osteopaths can also offer guidance on whether a specific issue may benefit from osteopathic intervention or simply outline what you can do to relieve the stress at home.
 To speak to a member of our team, please do not hesitate to contact us today.
-We will provide you with a free, no obligation chat and answer as many questions or queries you may have.
+We will provide you with a free, no obligation chat and answer as many questions or queries you may have about this treatment.

 Who typically uses cranial osteopathy?